Lesson 4 of 7 - optimize your relationships

 colorbutton.gif Premises about Love and Marriage

-My experience as a therapist is that many American adults have survived a low-nurturance child-hood and bear significant psychological wounds.
-Many don’t (want to) know that, what their wounds mean, and/or how to reduce them.
-Sometimes these wounds combine to block kids' and adults' abilities to (a) care about and love other people, and/or to (b) accept love from others.
+My experience as a therapist is that many adults have survived early-childhood abandonment, neglect, and abuse ("trauma"). and have inherited significant psychological wounds.
+Many don’t (want to) know that, or what their wounds mean, and/or how to reduce them.
+Sometimes these wounds combine to block kids' and adults' abilities to care about and love other people, and/or to accept love from others.

-Mates'' mix of wounds and key unawarenesses raise the odds that romance-dazed, needy men and women will choose the wrong people to commit to, for the wrong reasons, at the wrong time.
-If you’ve worked at these Lessons honestly, you’ll sense whether this applies to either of you partners.
+Wounds and unawareness raise the odds that romance-dazed, needy men and women will choose the wrong people to commit to, for the wrong reasons, at the wrong time.
+Several Lesson-4 worksheets can help you decide if you and/or a partner made any of these unwise courtship decisions.

-1) Marital love is a mix of respect, admiration, acceptance, empathy, companionship, trust, interest, comfort, a communion of souls or spirits, and sexual- sensual desire.
-A related dynamic is needing to feel consistently special ("primary") to the person you’ve chosen.
+1) Marital love is a mix of things: respect + admiration + acceptance + empathy + companionship + trust + interest +, a communion of souls + (usually) sexual-sensual desire.
+A related dynamic is needing to feel consistently special ("primary") to your "significant other.".

 Various people can fill combinations of these needs for you.
-Ideally, your nuptial ceremony celebra-ted you mates each deciding that your partner filled most of these needs better than any other person you knew up to then.
+Ideally, your commitment ceremony celebrated you mates each deciding that your partner filled most of these needs better than anyone you knew up to then.

 2) Love grows or fades over time as you mates age, the world and your priorities change, and each of your marital needs are filled well enough or not.
 Major factors are whether you each are...